What If the Appraisal Comes In Low? 6 True Stories About What Buyers Did

 Since he wasn’t willing to let go of the home due to its favorable location in a desirable suburban neighborhood, Nilsson tapped into his emergency fund to make up the difference.

-“I had already reserved most of my savings for the down payment and was relying on my home loan to finance everything else during the homebuying process,” says Nilsson.
-“The additional $8,000 I coughed up almost depleted my emergency savings, but it was my only option when the appraisal value came in low and the seller refused to meet it.”
+“I had already reserved most of my savings for the down payment and was relying on my home loan to finance everything else during the homebuying process,” Nilsson says.
+“The additional $8,000 I coughed up almost depleted my emergency savings, but it was my only option when the appraisal value came in low, and the seller refused to meet it.”

 Meeting in the middle

-He explains that this is a typical example of what happens when an appraisal comes in low — there’s usually a willingness from both buyer and seller to accommodate the other side and make the sale happen.
+He says this is a typical example of what happens when an appraisal comes in low — there’s usually a willingness from both buyer and seller to accommodate each other and make the sale happen.

 Find a top real estate agent near you